 Let’s say you eat a healthy balanced diet with only occasional alcohol but suffer from frequent chest infections, headaches or skin irritations.

 Nothing to do with your Liver you think until you connect to dots.
 You stay up too late at night then perhaps wake in the middle of the night.
 This is the time your Liver is the most active, dumping toxins and producing such things as natural killer cells for your immune system.
 However, an active liver requires you to be resting at this particular time so it can get to work.

-If you wake during the nights sweating or feeling uncomfortable, tossing and turning or getting hot feet then these are signs pointing to a disturbed Liver function.
+If you wake during the nights sweating or feeling uncomfortable, tossing and turning or getting hot feet then these are signs pointing to disturbed Liver function.

-Hidden danger of Pharmaceuticals
+The Hidden Danger of Pharmaceuticals

 Experience shows that even when prescribed appropriately at the usual therapeutic dosage, paracetamol can be toxic to the Liver (hepatotoxic).
-(7) Drug-induced Liver injury (DILI) has become a leading cause of severe Liver disease in Western countries and therefore poses a major clinical and regulatory challenge.
+(7) Drug-induced liver injury (DILI) has become a leading cause of severe Liver disease in Western countries and therefore poses a major clinical and regulatory challenge.
 (18)

-According to the recent reports oxidative stress plays a pivotal role in the initiation and progression of hepatic damage following insult to a variety of hepatotoxins.
+According to the recent reports, oxidative stress plays a pivotal role in the initiation and progression of hepatic damage following insult to a variety of hepatotoxins.
 The role of oxidative stress in viral hepatitis and autoimmune related Liver diseases has been extensively documented.
 Moreover hepatotoxic chemicals damage liver cells.
 (1)